leifj/draft-johansson-authzen-trust/draft-johansson-authzen-trust.md

 {::boilerplate bcp14-tagged}

 This specification uses the terms "PDP" and "PEP" defined by [NIST.SP.800-162] and [XACML].
 A trust registry refers to any service that provides a binding (or mapping) between public keys and names.
-This is referred to as "name to key" binding or name-to-key.
+This is referred to as "name to key" or name-to-key binding.

 # Endpoints